 Currently, the Implementation Plan does not discuss the serious lack of trust between many communities and the US government.
 It also lacks success metrics.
 Finally, the Implementation Plan is extremely narrow, focusing almost exclusively on international threats and naming al-Qaida as the largest U.S. terrorist threat.
 This focus on the Middle East not only demonizes and further alienates that population, but it ignores the far deadlier threat of terrorism at home.

 Policies like the Implementation Plan that target specific groups as enemies are counterproductive.
-Not only can they tip the scales for some on the edge of radicalization, but they alienate community members that could be the U.S.’ greatest allies in the fight against violent extremism.
+Not only can they tip the scales for some on the edge of radicalization, but they alienate community members that could be the United States’ greatest allies in the fight against violent extremism.

 Fighting domestic radicalization is the first step to reducing incidents of violent extremism.
 In order to better reach at-risk constituents, the government and its partners need to engage with a broader range of community members.
 It is essential to partner with a diverse range of leaders, from the religious to business and the artistic community.
 If the United States wants to reduce the risk of violent extremism at home, it must develop constantly in order to combat the constantly evolving threat.
 The best way to do that is to work with as diverse a population as possible and address head-on the push factors these communities are facing.